6:00 PM - 8:00 PM Parent Night: The Kid Whisperer

 THS offers a rigorous program of studies, including accelerated and Advanced Placement courses.
-We are also partnered with Urbana University so that our students can earn college credit while taking classes right here at our building taught by our teachers!
+We are also partnered with Urbana University and the University of Cincinnati through Sinclair so that our students can earn college credit while taking classes right here at our building taught by our teachers!
 Our graduates consistently tell us they were well-prepared for college as a result of their education here.
 Our music program features a marching band, concert band and jazz band, a symphonic choir, and a concert choir.

 Students at Tippecanoe have an opportunity to choose from a wide variety of co-curricular and extracurricular activities.
 We have a strong Academic Team that has been an Ohio and National standout for several years and compete throughout the Midwest.
 We have a local chapter of National Honor Society, a student senate, and clubs that cater to specific interests, such as Chess Club, Drama Club, Outdoor Club and more.
 Our theater productions are an outstanding showcase for our talented students.

-Our athletic teams compete in the Greater Western Ohio Conference.
-In the 2019-2020 school year we will become a founding member of the Miami Valley League.
-We offer ten varsity sports for both men and women, plus cheerleading.
+Our athletic teams compete in the Miami Valley League.
+We offer ten varsity sports for men and women, plus cheerleading.